A text element's Style tab options and the Type options on the Format tab are all determined by Theme settings.

 NOTE: Using inline styling on text overrides the style settings of the Theme you are using.
 So in general, we recommend using caution when applying Inline styling options to text.

-Similarly, you can use the Font Size drop down to assign a size to a Rich Text element.
-But it’s more effective to use the Values available on the Format context tab to set font size.
-If the Theme’s default font size is changed, the Text Values are designed to adapt to that change.
-The Values are set as ratios based on the Theme’s default value, so they are calculated automatically.
+For example, you can use the Font Size drop down to assign a size to a Rich Text element.
+But it’s usually a better strategy to use the Theme Types available on the Format context tab to set font size.
+If the Theme’s default font size is changed, the Types are designed to adapt to that change.
+They are set as ratios based on the Theme’s default value, so they are recalculated and adjusted automatically.

 So we suggest using inline text styling for limited use cases, such as emphasis.